Chapter 2: Membership

 Eligibility for membership

-A law enforcement officer is hired into a full-time, fully compensated position, but the position only lasts six months.
+A law enforcement officer is hired, but the position only lasts six months.
 Are they eligible for membership in LEOFF?

 Yes.
 They establish membership beginning the first day of employment on a full-time, fully compensated basis.
 There is no requirement in the LEOFF retirement system law that an employee’s position has to continue a certain length of time for them to be eligible for membership.

 From the first day of employment.
-They are not required to complete training before being employed on a full-time, fully compensated and fully commissioned basis.
+They are not required to complete training before being employed on a fully compensated and commissioned basis.

 An individual is employed as a correctional officer at one of the state correctional institutions.
 Another individual is employed as a jailer at a county jail facility.
 Is either of them eligible for membership in LEOFF?